kubernetes/kops/docs/instance_groups.md

               - http://archive.ubuntu.com
 ```

-## Add Tags on AWS autoscalling group and instance
+## Add Tags on AWS autoscalling groups and instances

 If you need to add tags on auto scaling groups or instnaces (propagate ASG tags), you can add it in the instance group specs with *cloudLabels*.

 ```
-# Exemple for nodes
+# Example for nodes
 apiVersion: kops/v1alpha2
 kind: InstanceGroup
 metadata: